-- 5.13 Transport and connectivity through the area is important for the future of Belmont Rural.
+- 5.11 Transport and connectivity through the area is important for the future of Belmont Rural.
 The area is in an excellent position with good roads, footpaths and cycle ways for easy access to Hereford City whilst at the same time retaining its own identity and maintaining strong linkages to the surrounding rural area.
-It is key that the area takes advantage of future strategic improvements such as the Western Relief Road. - 5.14 Smaller initiatives such as enhancement to footpaths and cycle ways are of equal importance.
-Working with Herefordshire Council and organisations such as Sustrans4.
+It is key that the area takes advantage of future strategic improvements such as the Western Relief Road. - 5.12 Smaller initiatives such as enhancement to footpaths and cycle ways are of equal importance.
+This can be achieved by working with Herefordshire Council and organisations such as Sustrans4.